apache/spark/docs/configuration.md

     executors w.r.t. full parallelism.
     Defaults to 1.0 to give maximum parallelism.
-    0.5 will divide the target number of executors by 2 The target number of executors computed by the dynamicAllocation can still be overriden by the <code>spark.dynamicAllocation.minExecutors</code> and
+    0.5 will divide the target number of executors by 2 The target number of executors computed by the dynamicAllocation can still be overridden by the <code>spark.dynamicAllocation.minExecutors</code> and
     <code>spark.dynamicAllocation.maxExecutors</code> settings
   </td>